foodfight/showz/scripts/episode-x-aws.md

 --------------
 * What do I need to authenticate with AWS?
 * What is IAM and how does that work?
+* How would I use IAM roles with Chef bootstrapping?

 Networking Weirdness
 -------------------